By Amy Gorin, MS, RDN

-Interested in living a Mediterranean lifestyle?
+Interested in a Mediterranean lifestyle?
 Here are all the ins and outs you need about the best Mediterranean food to eat, how to get started with Mediterranean cooking, and what to put on a Mediterranean menu.

 what?
 The Mediterranean diet isn't going out of style anytime soon.
-And you know, it just happened to be crowned the best diet of 2019 by U.S. News & World
+And you know, it just happened to be crowned the best diet of 2020 (and 2019!) by U.S. News & World

 Report.
 So yeah, it's

 OK great, but what exactly is the Mediterranean diet and how do you follow it?
-The thing about the Mediterranean diet is it's more of a lifestyle plan (meaning you can follow it forever and ever, and I highly doubt you'll ever get tired of it) versus an actual diet.
+The thing about the Mediterranean diet is it's more of a lifestyle plan, meaning you can follow it forever and ever, and I highly doubt you'll ever get tired of it, versus an actual diet.

-My general nutrition guidance more or less follows the basics of the Mediterranean diet, so these ideas will help you stick to a healthy eating style with much.less.stress.
+My general nutrition guidance more or less follows the basics of the Mediterranean diet, so these ideas will help you stick to a healthy eating style with .